inside.ewu.edu

 HIST 532.
 EARLY AMERICAN HISTORY TO 1783.
 5 Credits.

-This research course introduces the most vital contemporary themes and debates in the field of early American history, including borderlands, gender, race, and revolution.
+Research course introducing the most vital contemporary themes and debates in the field of early American history, including borderlands, gender, race, and revolution.
 In addition to reading and discussing recent scholarship, students write a substantial research paper based on primary and secondary sources.

 HIST 534.
 19TH CENTURY U.S. HISTORY.
 5 Credits.